-For this TMDL analysis, Maryland used fecal coliform data from four shellfish monitoring stations in the West River Basin, one within each of the impacted segments.
+For this TMDL analysis, Maryland used fecal coliform data from several shellfish monitoring stations in the Magothy River Basin, one station in each Forked and Deep Creek and four stations in both the Magothy River and Tar Cove.
 Observations and data from the period spanning 1999-2004 were used.
 Maryland selected a five-year period for TMDL development because it covers a longer time span than the 30-sample minimum requirement and is consistent with MDE's shellfish program sanitary survey schedule.
-TMDL analyses utilized a tidal prism model in order to account for the tidal influences in the Basin.
+TMDLs analyses utilized a tidal prism model in order to account for the tidal influences in the Basin.
 The transport of fecal coliform is most influenced by the tide and the amount of freshwater discharge into the shellfish harvesting areas.
-The steady state tidal prism method assumes that freshwater input, tidal range, and the firstorder decay rate of fecal coliform are all constant.
+The steady state tidal prism method assumes that freshwater input, tidal range, and the first-order decay rate of fecal coliform are all constant.
 The steady state mass inputs include: upstream loading of fecal coliform, loading from the local area within the tidal cycle, and fecal coliform associated with ocean water that does not exit the embayment on the previous ebb tide.
 Mass outputs include: fecal coliform associated with embayment water that does not enter the system on the previous flood tide, and fecal coliform lost through decay or removal.
 The given or known parameters are: tidal period, fecal coliform decay rate, tidal range, freshwater discharge flow rate, ocean tidal exchange ratio (estimated from salinity data), embayment volume, fecal coliform concentration and water quality criterion.
 These values are used to derive the TMDLs (i.e., using the water quality criterion) and the current load (i.e., using the current median concentration).
 The differences between these loads are used to compute the percentage load reductions that are required to meet the TMDLs.
-Section 4.2 and Appendix A of the TMDL Report provide a thorough description of the tidal prism model and calculations.
+Section 4.2 and Appendix A of the TMDLs Report provide a thorough description of the tidal prism model and calculations.